leanderloew/Semi-Supervised-Segmentation-Pytorch/README.md

 # Semi-Supervised-Segmentation-Pytorch
-A repository for semi supervised image segmentation using Mean Teacher it includes the following features:
+A work in progress repository for semi supervised image segmentation using Mean Teacher it includes the following features:

 - Easy to train on new Train and Test sets using the provided notebook.
 - Different Pre trained Networks.